Learning Together and Forever

 A good mentor might be interested in the occasional shared project.
 Club members, of course, might have an interest in this too, but working one-on-one with a mentor who has close up experience of your own hives is great fun!

-Where to find a mentor?
+Where to Find a Mentor?

 The obvious channel is through a beekeeping club.
 Just make friends and identify someone who seems experienced, who’s company you find enjoyable and who seems eager to help in any way he or she can.

 Depending on your area, another way to find a great mentor is to strike up a conversation with a beekeeping neighbor.
-If you know the neighbor, get alone well and trust his or her judgment you are basically there – just ask if s/he can help you and guide you.
+If you know the neighbor, get along well and trust his or her judgment you are basically there – just ask if s/he can help you and guide you.
 If you don’t know the person you should probably start with a simple opening question, just to gauge the level of experience, communication skills and willingness to help.